vLeov/php-chess/docs/array-ascii-array.md

 #### `public function setElem(string $elem, string $sq): AsciiArray`

-Set elements in an ASCII array to then create a `Chess\Board` object with it.
+Set elements in an ASCII array to then create a `Chess\Variant\Classical\Board` object with it.
 Algebraic notation (AN) is used to identify the squares.

 ```php
 use Chess\Array\AsciiArray;